Ďă˝¶Ö±˛Ą

 Follow the below steps to apply for a research degree as a domestic or international research student.

-Please note, this applies unless you are interested in the Sydney Law School or the Business School, in which case you apply for your course first and if successful are allocated a supervisor.
+If you're interested in applying for the Sydney Law School or the Business School, you need to follow a different process.
+First, you apply for your course and if successful, you will be allocated a supervisor.

 This could be the equivalent of: